 All this happened on February 16.
 The money was deposited in the bank on February 17.

-Below I have the break down for how contributions to the General Fund contribution fund and Youth Fund contribution fund will get recorded in the accounting system.
+Below I have the break down for how donations to the General Fund donation fund and Youth Fund donation fund will get recorded in the accounting system.

 - who gave,